Jojotheamazing/esp32-console/README.md

-Lets now move to the esp32 take the cut perfboard and solder the first and last pin of the esp32 to it (at least 2 pins soldered) and set it aside the main board (on the drv8833 side and usb ports showing the mpu6050) Wont get in-depth here but connect the pins of the main board to the esp32 based on the schematic use 30awg for all the signal cables and 24-26 awg for power cables.
+Lets now move to the esp32 take the cut perfboard and solder the first and last pin of the esp32 to it (at least 2 pins soldered) and set it aside the main board (on the drv8833 side and usb ports showing the mpu6050) Wont get in-depth here but connect the components of the main board to the esp32 based on the schematic use 30awg for all the signal cables and 24-26 awg for power cables going from 5v to VIN (double check the gpio pin says VIN/5v and not 3v3 impotant for not frying the chip).

 Lets now move to the joysticks what i recommend is to connect the switch pins of the joysticks to the mcp23170 before screwing the main board in the shell, the rest can be connected any time to the corresponding esp32 gpio and gnd /3v3 (Make 100% sure you take power from a 3v3 source and not a 5volt on since this will burn the esp32)